 6 Things You Should Never, Ever Say to Your Partner

 Chances are, you know these.
 Because of course you do.
-But it's good to remind yourself.
+But, just in case, it's important to remind yourself.

 When you talk to someone all the time, you’re bound to say the wrong thing.
 Some comments will be stupid, others mean.
 But often these are heat-of-the-moment misfirings and an apology usually brings forgiveness.

 But then there are the words that you can’t walk back.
 They’re cruel, spiteful, and happen for any number of reasons.
 They may spill out of your mouth because you don’t feel supported, you’re exhausted, you’re stressed, or you’re unhappy at work.

 When something is gnawing at you, little comments can make you feel under attack, and that presents three choices: fight, flight, or freeze.
 When you choose the first option you’re much more likely to say things to your partner that you shouldn’t.

 “It’s a way to protect ourselves,” says Michelle Joy, marriage and family therapist in Half Moon Bay, California.
 “In fight mode, we don’t want to talk anymore.”